jackyzha0/jackyzha0.github.io/content/thoughts/interviews-and-data-recording.md

 ## Data and Analysis
 - Subjective: what you were told what happened
 - Objective: what you captured using your senses
-- Quantative: data in the form of numbers or data that can be easily translated into numbers.
+- Quantitative: data in the form of numbers or data that can be easily translated into numbers.
 Focuses on ascertain magnitude, amount, or size of something
 - Qualitative: data in the form of words and images.
 Focuses on nature of something (themes, patterns, and stories)

 Note that quantitative data is not always objective!
 Subjectivity can come from participants in how they express opinions or from investigators during the data capturing/interpreting/analysis process.